GoogleCloudPlatform/php-docs-samples/eventarc/pubsub/README.md

     gcloud pubsub topics publish $RUN_TOPIC --message="PHP"
     ```

-    The event is sent to the Cloud Run (fully managed) service, which logs the generic HTTP request.
+    The event is sent to the Cloud Run (fully managed) service, which logs the Pub/Sub HTTP request.

 ### View an Event in Logs